Your Biggest Compliance Risk Is the One You Don’t See Coming

 An EHR is a tool, not proof of compliance.

-HIPAA requires documented policies, a completed Security Risk Assessment, and ongoing risk management regardless of what software you use.
+HIPAA requires documented policies, a completed Security Risk Analysis, and ongoing risk management regardless of what software you use.
 Many fined providers had EHR systems but no documented risk analysis.

-HIPAA Security Risk Assessment for Mental Health Practices.
-Image is intended to represent digital product
+HIPAA Security Risk Analysis for Mental Health Practices.
+Image is intended to represent digital product.

 The Compliance Gap You Did Not Know You Had

-• HIPAA requires written policies and an annual Security Risk Assessment
+HIPAA requires written policies and a documented Security Risk Analysis

 Without these in writing, you risk: